smart-edge-open/specs/openness_releasenotes.md

   - Following from the previous release decision of pausing Native on-premises Development the code has been move to a dedicated repository “native-on-prem”
   - Kubernetes based solution will now support both Network and on-premises Edge
 - Service Mesh support
-  - Basic support for Service Mesh using istio within an OpenNESS cluster
+  - Basic support for Service Mesh using Istio Service Mesh within an OpenNESS cluster.
+    > **NOTE**: When deploying Istio Service Mesh in VMs, a minimum of 8 CPU core and 16GB RAM must be allocated to each worker VM so that Istio operates smoothly
   - Application of Service Mesh openness 5G and Media analytics - A dedicated network for service to service communications
 - EAA Update
   - EAA microservices has been updated to be more cloud-native friendly